tc39/proposal-measure/README.md

 * [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) (mentioned several times as a natural follow-on proposal to this one)
 * [Decimal](https://github.com/tc39/proposal-decimal) for exact decimal arithmetic
-* [Preserve trailing zeroes](https://github.com/tc39/proposal-intl-keep-trailing-zeros) to ensure that when Intl handles digit strings, it doesn't automatically strip trailing zeroes (e.g., silently normalize "1.20" to "1.2").
+* [Keep trailing zeroes](https://github.com/tc39/proposal-intl-keep-trailing-zeros) to ensure that when Intl handles digit strings, it doesn't automatically strip trailing zeroes (e.g., silently normalize "1.20" to "1.2").